-The research team will employ a comprehensive approach in studying the five cities and the organizations in them by using qualitative and quantitative techniques.
-The team will draw representative random samples from tax records of the nonprofit sector in each city, and administer a single survey across five cities with common modules on leadership, staffing, decision making, collaboration, advocacy, funding, impact, performance, digital practices, and community integration.
+The team draws representative random samples from tax records of the nonprofit sector in each city, and administer a single survey across all cities with common modules on leadership, staffing, decision making, collaboration, advocacy, funding, impact, performance, digital practices, and community integration.
 Leadership of organizations will also be interviewed to build a comprehensive and nuanced understanding of an organization’s work.

 Cross-city comparative work of this scale and structure requires extensive collaboration with the global research team.
-Researchers from Stanford, the University of Washington, the University of California at Berkeley, the University of New South Wales, the University of Technology – Sydney, and Wirtschaftsuniversität Wien will collaborate over the next three years to complete this project.
+Researchers from Stanford, the University of Washington, the University of California at Berkeley, Caliornia State East Bay, the University of New South Wales, the University of Technology – Sydney, and Wirtschaftsuniversität Wien will collaborate over the next three years to complete this project.

 Cities are the regional sites of economic productivity and innovation.
 They are where citizens experience global problems most personally (e.g., immigration, climate change, the gains and disruptions of the new economy), and engage local governments in collective pursuit of (local) solutions.
 Cities sign multilateral treaties to reduce carbon emissions and collaborate with other cities to learn about sustainability solutions.
 City governments attempt to handle refugee crises and become sanctuary cities, even when their national states are inhospitable.

 Considering the important role cities play in the social sector, little is known about the civic life of cities, outside of a few select studies of metropolitan communities.
 We conduct comparative cross-city research to shed light about the consequences of civic associational life for the vitality of urban areas.